Analysis | Why is the Justice Department withholding most of its Trump memo?

 At the same time, Mueller laid out extensive evidence that Trump might have committed obstruction in five separate instances.
 The question from there was whether the broader Justice Department would say whether there was enough to warrant a prosecution irrespective of Trump’s status as the incumbent president.
 Then-Attorney General William P. Barr, in a misleading summary of the report, sided against doing so.

-What we can see of the memo suggests Barr was in alignment with the Office of Legal Council, at least to some degree.
+What we can see of the memo suggests Barr was in alignment with the Office of Legal Counsel, at least to some degree.
 It says that Volume II of the report — the part dealing with potential obstruction — “is not, in our judgment, sufficient to support a conclusion beyond a reasonable doubt that the President violated obstruction-of-justice statutes.”

 But the judge in the case, Amy Berman Jackson, has accused the Justice Department under Barr of misleading about its decision-making process.
-She said the legal council memo was essentially created concurrently with Barr’s opinion rather than in its supposed advisory role — that they “were being written by the very same people at the very same time,” working “hand in hand to craft the advice.”
+She said the legal counsel memo was essentially created concurrently with Barr’s opinion rather than in its supposed advisory role — that they “were being written by the very same people at the very same time,” working “hand in hand to craft the advice.”

 The implication is that this was a decision in search of a justification.